jefscheepers/iRODS-User-Training/2_iCommands.md

 ## Prerequisites

-Users should have an iRODS account at KU Leuven or another iRODS environment to practice on, and be familiar with the Linux command line.
+Users should have an VSC account and an iRODS account at KU Leuven, or another iRODS environment to practice on.
+They should be familiar with the Linux command line.

 ## Link
 [iCommands tutorial](https://github.com/hpcleuven/iRODS-User-Training/blob/master/02_iCommands_Handson_User-Training.md)